 Robot-assisted surgery is an extension of laparoscopic surgery, a minimally invasive approach that allows surgeons to perform operations using cameras and instruments inserted through small incisions.
 The robot adds improved vision and control to laparoscopic procedures.
 Its enhancements include the ability to see things in high definition and three dimensions as well as robotic arms that can be precisely controlled.

-We spoke with Jeffrey Drebin, Chair of Memorial Sloan Kettering’s Department of Surgery, about MSK’s approach to robotic surgery and what this FDA advisory means for MSK patients.
+In an interview, Jeffrey Drebin, Chair of Memorial Sloan Kettering’s Department of Surgery, spoke about what this FDA advisory means for patients.

 Why do you think this statement was released?